Dry Eyes – Diagnosis, Symptoms, and Treatment

 What Causes Dry Eyes?

 Dry eye is caused by a complex interplay of multiple factors.
 Problems with the tear gland, eyelids, or eye surface can lead to the condition.
 Two general categories of the disease include individuals with reduced tear production and those with increased tear evaporation.
-Either of these conditions can lead to dehydration and inflammation of the eye surface, which results in the symptoms and sigs of the condition.
+Either of these conditions can lead to dehydration and inflammation of the eye surface, which results in the symptoms and signs of the condition.

 There are a variety of factors or conditions that increase one’s risk of developing dry eye, such as: